GenericMappingTools/gmt/doc/rst/source/supplements/potential/grdflexure.rst

 .. _-D:

 **-D**\ *rm*/*rl*\ [/*ri*]\ /*rw*
-    Sets density for mantle, load, infill (optional, otherwise it is assumed to equal the load density), and water or air.
+    Sets density for mantle, load, infill, and water (or air).
 If *ri* differs from *rl* then an approximate solution will be found.
 If *ri* is not given then it defaults to *rl*.
-Units must be km/m^3.
+Values may be given in km/m^3 or g/cm^3.

 .. _-E: